 We have collaborated once again with our client and friend Sam Harrison to bring West London’s dining scene a new highly refined restaurant that depicts the vibrancy and creativity of the neighbourhood.

 Located on the ground floor unit of the new Riverside Studios, Sam’s Riverside is attractively framed by impressive riverside views of Hammersmith Bridge and the famous Thames Path.
 Our brief was to create a sophisticated and contemporary dining environment using the riverside setting as a focal point within our design.
-Whilst employing the same interior language throughout, we have broken the 4,000 sqft. restaurant into distinct areas creating a cohesive guest journey throughout the space.
+Whilst employing the same interior language throughout, we have broken the 4,000 sqft. restaurant into distinct areas creating a cohesive guest journey through the space.

 A Considered Palette

-The honesty of the materials is a key driver to the overall aesthetic with every element being carefully considered throughout to ensure that the space seamlessly unifies together.
+The honesty of the materials is a key driver to the overall aesthetic with every element being carefully considered to ensure that the space seamlessly unifies together.
 A palette of stained oak, brass and marble sits amongst polished concrete floors and columns of the existing structure.
-Our designers were also influenced by colour tones from Sam’s culinary roots introducing subtle nods though furnishings and a palette of rich dark teal, burnt orange and subtle pinks.
+Our designers were influenced by colour tones from Sam’s culinary roots introducing subtle nods though furnishings and a palette of rich dark teal, burnt orange and subtle pinks.